Rishabh298/TestingApp/README.md

 # TestingApp
-Share form data from one screen to another screen
+Send data from one screen to another screen